 Microservices work the best when developed from an existing monolithic architecture where the domain is well understood, and therefore will often lend itself well to migrating legacy services.
 That being said, microservices are no silver bullet, and by no means are they a quick fix.
 There are drawbacks and considerations you will have to take into account before rushing into this style of architecture.
 I highly recommend Sam Newman’s Building Microservices if you are interested in learning more about this exciting subject.

 Legacy code is technical debt that must be managed in one way or another.
 The recommended approach is still following Michael Feathers’ suggestions, but in recent years new tools and techniques have emerged.
-Take advantage of these, and take control of your technical debt before it controls you.
+Take advantage of these when rewriting legacy code, and take control of your technical debt before it controls you.